Learn about the most popular and frequently asked interview questions for business analysts!

 1. What are some core competencies of a Business Analyst?

-Although every organisation is different, the core competencies of a business analyst profile are quite similar.
+Although every organization is different, the core competencies of a business analyst profile are quite similar.
 Here you need to answer the most common core competence that a BA should have.
 Among these include-

 •In-depth knowledge of industry and business